 Fast forward, about a year later, I find a teensy tiny lump on my lower lid.
 Even though it seemed unlikely that my son and I would both have basal cell cancers of the lower lid, I decided to get it checked out.

 Four or five months later, the little lump returned so I went back to her.
-Again, she didn’t think it was much of anything (an indication of how benign these things look), but she agreed to send me to the ophthalmologist.
+Again, she didn’t think it was much of anything (an indication of how benign these things look), but she agreed to send me to the ophthalmologist for a second opinion.

 What did the pathologist find?

 Initially, the ophthalmologist couldn’t see the lesion even with a slit lamp.
 But once I pointed it out, he also thought it was just a cyst and, therefore, no big deal.

 He tried to drain it with a hypodermic needle but was unable to extract any fluid.
 So he said, “I can take it off and send it to pathology if you like.”
 I agreed.
 He numbed it up and cut it out.
 It healed beautifully in a few days—no visible scar.